harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-10-05 Sun (1.5h): Started looking into documents on yield basis.
+Also checked calculations for XIRR with hodl again.

 2025-10-04 Sat (1.0h): Looked into Li's calculation with XIRR and impermanent loss.

 2025-10-03 Fri: Recalculation of PnL in cycles using HODL, LP, and with the new capital.
 Looking into discrepancy with Theo's calculation.